coherent-oss/system/README.md

 # Coherent Software Development System

-The Coherent Software Development System (system) is the implementation of [Jason's vision](https://blog.jaraco.com/vision-for-scalable-OSS-development/) for scalable and sustainable open source development.
-It builds on decades of experience in the Python ecosystem and working on enterprise software at a global scale.
+The Coherent Software Development System (system) is the implementation of [Jason's vision](https://blog.jaraco.com/vision-for-scalable-OSS-development/) for scalable and sustainable open source development in the Python ecosystem.
+It builds on decades of experience in the ecosystem and working on enterprise software at a global scale.

 This user guide provides an overview of the system and directions on getting started with it.